Code0x58/easy-vuls/README.md

 To being, you will need Python3 and Docker.
 There are no additional Python module dependencies.

+You can use `./easy-vuls --help` to get information about commands.

 ### Authentication
 You can connect to the hosts through `SSH_AUTH_SOCK` provided by `ssh-agent`,